-- The partnership between teachers and parents, so that our children feel secure at school and develop a sense of well-being and achievement. - The understanding that teachers have of how children develop and learn, and how this affects their teaching. - The range of approaches used that provide first-hand experiences, give clear explanations, make appropriate interventions to extend and develop play, and talk or utilise other means of communication. - The carefully planned curriculum that helps children work towards the Early Learning Goals throughout EYFS. - The provision for children to take part in activities that build on and extend their interests and develop their intellectual, physical, social and emotional abilities. - The encouragement for children to communicate and talk about their learning, and to develop independence and self-management. - The support for learning with appropriate and accessible indoor and outdoor space, facilities and equipment. - The identification of the progress and future learning needs of children through observations, which are shared with parents. - The good relationships between our school and the settings that our children experience prior to joining our school.
+- The partnership between teachers and parents, so that our children feel secure at school and develop a sense of well-being and achievement. - The understanding that teachers have of how children develop and learn, and how this affects their teaching. - The range of approaches used that provide first-hand experiences, give clear explanations, make appropriate interventions to extend and develop play, and talk or utilise other means of communication. - The carefully planned curriculum that helps children work towards the Early Learning Goals throughout EYFS. - The provision for children to take part in activities that build on and extend their interests and develop their intellectual, physical, social and emotional abilities. - The encouragement for children to communicate and talk about their learning, and to develop independence and self-management. - The support for learning with appropriate and accessible indoor and outdoor space, facilities and equipment. - The sharing of children's learning and progress with parents during parent evening consultations.
+In reception, these are held three times a year.
+In nursery, regular

+- observations are posted to parents via the FAMLY app and we hold two parent consultation evenings each year. - The good relationships between our school and the settings that our children experience prior to joining our school.